 LAB—OR's collective work is about the distance between architectural labor and construction labor.
 This distance is present in overlooked documents and processes (specifications, contracts, patents, codes, laws, and other things that "aren't architecture") that undergird imbalances in environmental, social, and political power.
 Self-incriminating practices implicate architecture (and themselves) in these imbalances of power.
 Because self-incrimination has a long legal history, fraught with judicial implications, we are asking ourselves how can practices of architectural self-incrimination work?
 Structuring our practice around forms of exposure – even self-exposure about our past work and our shifting world views – gives us the space to support collective, action-based programs and projects.
-This paragraph is rewritten weekly.
+This paragraph is rewritten a lot.

 Jessica Garcia Fritz (she/her/hers) is a citizen of the Cheyenne River Sioux Tribe (Itazipco).
 She has studied and practiced architecture in different locations in the United States and Europe, including the Faculty of Architecture at the University of Lisbon in Portugal.
 Jessica earned a Bachelor of Arts in Architecture with a concentration in Studio Arts and Construction Management from the University of Minnesota, where she also completed a Master of Architecture.
 Following graduate school she worked as an intern architect in New York City and began working as an exhibit designer at the Smithsonian's National Museum of the American Indian (NMAI).
 Jessica is an Assistant Professor at DoArch, South Dakota State University, where she coordinates the option Research Studios and Architecture History sequences.